Mr. Patrick Sillup

 Father Rob entered the Order of St. Augustine in 1997.
 He served as Chaplain at Thomas Jefferson University Hospital in Philadelphia and at the University of Maryland, College Park, and received a Masters in Theology from the Washington Theological Union in 2003.
 He is a past member of the Pennsylvania Bar Association, the Delaware County Bar Association, and the Delaware County Association of Criminal Defense Attorneys.

 Johnson & Johnson/Janssen Oncology

-Mrs. Little has over 20 years of pharmaceutical industry experience in clinical research and development.
-As a Lead Scientist, she has successfully led the development of several oncology drugs resulting in accelerated approval from FDA and EMA.
-She has co-authored numerous scientific publications and collaborated with top cancer researchers around the world.
-Mrs. Little currently works at Johnson & Johnson/Janssen Oncology as a Director, Clinical Project Scientist Leader where she leads a team of clinical scientists developing new drugs for the treatment of advanced solid tumors.
-Outside of work, Mrs. Little gives back to the community as an Executive Board Member of the Chester County Chapter of Jack and Jill of America, Inc. In her role as Program Director, she leads the planning of educational, civic, and cultural activities for the organization.
+Ms. Little has over 22 years of pharmaceutical industry experience in clinical research and development.
+As a Lead Scientist, she has successfully led the development of several oncology drugs resulting in accelerated approval from FDA and various other health authorities.
+She has co-authored numerous scientific publications and collaborated with top cancer researchers across the globe.
+Ms. Little currently works at Johnson & Johnson/Janssen Oncology as a Senior Director, Clinical Project Scientist Head where she oversees a global team of clinical scientists who design and execute oncology clinical trials.
+Outside of work, Ms. Little gives back to the community as a member of the Chester County Chapter of Jack and Jill of America, Inc. and enjoys reading, exercising, and traveling with her son, Alexander.

 Chairman and CEO

 Mr. Joseph McLaughlin is the Chairman and CEO of Haverford Trust Company.
 He has been with the company since 1992 and has worked in the investment industry since 1984.
 Previously, he was Vice President of J.P.
 Morgan and Company and a Certified Public Accountant/Manager at Peat, Marwick, Mitchell and Co.